fclaush/brepo/pages/frontend/javascript/drumkit.md

 document.querySelector("button").addEventListener("Click", )
 ```

-Now what about the second parameter?

-Well, the second parameter is a listener,
+The second parameter is a listener,

 and this usually is a Javascript function that's going to be called when that click event gets detected.